Ballot access

-Elections in the United States refers to the rules and procedures regulating the conditions under which a candidate, political party, or ballot measure is entitled to appear on voters' ballots.
-As the nation's election process is decentralized by Article I, Section 4, of the United States Constitution, ballot access laws are established and enforced by the states.
+Ballot access is rules and procedures regulating the right to candidacy, the conditions under which a candidate, political party, or ballot measure is entitled to appear on voters' ballots in elections in the United States.

+The jurisprudence of the right to candidacy and right to create a political party are less clear than voting rights in the United States.
+However, the U.S. Supreme Court has established in multiple cases that the federal constitution does not recognize a fundamental right to candidacy, and that state governments have a legitimate government interest in blocking "frivolous or fraudulent candidacies".
+As election processes are decentralized by Article I, Section 4, of the United States Constitution, ballot access laws are established and enforced by the states.
 As a result, ballot access processes may vary from one state to another.

-State access requirements for candidates generally pertain to personal qualities of a candidate, such as: minimum age, residency, citizenship, and being a qualified voter.
+State access requirements for candidates generally pertain to personal qualities of a candidate, such as: minimum age, residency, and citizenship.
 Additionally, many states require prospective candidates to collect a specified number of qualified voters' signatures on petitions of support and mandate the payment of filing fees before granting access; ballot measures are similarly regulated (as is the wording and format of petitions as well).
 Each state also regulates how political parties qualify for automatic ballot access, and how those minor parties that do not can.
 Fundamental to democracy, topics related to ballot access are the subject of considerable debate in the United States.

-Overview

-In order to get on the ballot, a candidate, political party, or ballot measure must meet a variety of requirements.
+In order to get on the ballot, a candidate, political party, or ballot measure must meet various requirements.
 The Elections Clause in Article I of the Constitution states that "the Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each state by the Legislature thereof."
 Consequently, each state may design its own unique criteria for ballot access.
-The United States is one of the very few nations that does not have uniform federal ballot access laws.
+The United States is one of the few nations that do not have uniform national laws on ballot access.